Employment, Jobs, Careers and RFPs

 • A love of adolescents

-• Demonstrated ability to work well with students and colleagues
+• Demonstrated ability to work well with students and colleagues, and an interest in active community engagement

 • A strong commitment to equity and inclusion